 - Explore a wide range of complementary therapy techniques — from acupuncture and yoga to prayer, music therapy, and massage.

-- The Healing Benefits
+- The Healing Benefits of Complementary Medicine

 - Discover how complementary therapies can help you manage the physical and emotional symptoms of breast cancer.

 - Standards for Safety and Effectiveness in Complementary Techniques